Best Vitamix alternatives – brilliant blenders at lower prices

 Reasons to avoid

 Why it's a great Vitamix alternative: The Smeg is leagues ahead in terms of aesthetics.
 The simple design of the Smeg is sleek and smart, making it a great choice for style-conscious kitchens.
 Its minimalist controls and intuitive icons (like ice cubes for ice and fruit for smoothies) reduce the need for extensive manual reading.
-It crushes on performance too.
+It crushes on performance too, with 1800 watts of power compared to 1500 watts on the Vitamix.
 The results of our testing were flawless, delivering exceptionally smooth textures, obliterating seeds, spinach traces, and ice crystals.
 It's slightly cheaper than a Vitamix, but it feels like an aesthetic upgrade.

 Our expert tester, Laura, said: 'I was very impressed with the Smeg blender.
 When I blended a protein shake, it left no lumps or powder pockets and even whizzed raw onions into nothing for a smooth guacamole.
 It's professional by name and by nature.'

-What we didn't like: Not much at all, it's pretty perfect, just quite tall and expensive.
+What we didn't like: If you're after capacity, the pitcher is actually 13 ounces smaller than the Vitamix A3500 – but it's still very tall.
 The best thing you could do is embrace the size and style this as a smoothie station on your countertop.
+It's also expensive.

-Who would this suit: The sheer size and capacity of the Smeg blender tailors it to large homes specifically.
+Who would this suit: The aesthetics and sheer height of the Smeg blender tailors it to large, stylish homes.
 Unlike most big blenders, this could still appeal to single-users, especially those who batch blend.
 There's a useful vacuum seal, that will slow how quickly your smooth oxidizes, so you can make huge quantities and store them in the refrigerator and they'll stay fresher for longer.

 You can read more in our full Smeg Professional Blender review.